kb1ooo/matlab_kernel/README.rst

 Install the package locally::

     $ pip install -e .
+    # add --sys-prefix to the end of the following command
+    # to install in current virtual environment
     $ python -m matlab_kernel install

 As you make changes, test them in a notebook (restart the kernel between changes).